hms-networks/sc-flexy-java-multi-loader/CODE_OF_CONDUCT.md

-# Java Starter Project Code of Conduct
+# Ewon Flexy Java Multi-Loader Code of Conduct

 ## Our Pledge